 Current mutual recognition arrangements remain unchanged.

-If you are a NSW licensee and want to take advantage of mutual recognition in another state or territory, you should contact the relevant regulator in that state or territory.
+If you are a NSW licensee and want to take advantage of automatic mutual recognition in another state or territory, you should contact the relevant regulator in that state or territory.